Skip to Content

 Shaved Asparagus Salad with a Poached Egg

-I recreated it.
-I slaved, yes, slaved over a 1/2 pound of asparagus, as I shaved paper-thin slices.
-Then I cooked some pancetta, until crispy, but not overly browned.
-I deglazed the pan with fresh Meyer lemon juice, which was the beginning of my flavorful vinaigrette, made with olive oil, red wine vinegar, some pancetta drippings, and lemon juice.
+I slaved, yes, slaved, over a half pound of asparagus, shaving it into paper-thin ribbons.
+Then I cooked pancetta until crisp, but not overly browned.
+The pan was deglazed with fresh Meyer lemon juice, becoming the base for a bright vinaigrette made with olive oil, red wine vinegar, a little of the pancetta drippings, and more lemon juice.

 Recipe: Shaved Asparagus Salad with a Poached Egg